DBCDK/fbi-api-gateway/README.md

 Batching is the primary feature of DataLoader.
 It groups requests to the same resource and let us (if the data source supports it) fetch the data in a single request.
 Even though, a data source does not support batch requests it is still highly beneficial.
 As soon as data is in the Redis cache, we fetch it using a batch requests.
 - **Global cache (Redis)**
 We use a global Redis cache shared across all GraphQL instances
+- **Complex query analysis**
+Queries are analyzed before execution, and if they are too complex they are rejected.
+These queries are typically highly nested, leading to a high number of requests to underlying data sources.

 ## Environment Variables